-The Board approves Strategic Sourcing suppliers for office supplies, educational supplies, printing services and equipment (computers, computer maintenance, copiers and copier maintenance).
-Procurement Services has contract pricing already in place for many and various types of equipment that is used in our classrooms.
-The contracts allow schools and departments to enjoy improved pricing and service.
+The District approves Strategic Sourcing suppliers for office supplies, educational supplies, printing services and equipment (computers, computer maintenance, copiers and copier maintenance).
+Procurement Services has contract pricing already in place for many and various types of equipment that is used in the classrooms.
+The contracts allow schools and departments to enjoy improved pricing and services.
 Note that where strategic sourcing contracts are in place, their use is highly recommended.
-Strategic Sourcing suppliers are based on Competitive Bidding/ RFPs.
+Strategic Sourcing suppliers are based on Competitive Bids/RFPs.
 For a list of Strategic Sourcing suppliers and prices/discounts log onto www.scsk12.org and click on Doing Business with SCS, then Pricing Catalogs.

-All requests for the purchase of these items must be made in E-Procurement.
+All requests for the purchase of these items must be made in APECS.

 Any questions may be directed to the Procurement Services Main Help Desk at (901) 416-5376.
-We encourage all schools and administrative office to use our website as a tool for informational as well as ordering use.
+All schools and administrative offices are encouraged to use Procurement Services' website as a tool for information, as well as ordering use.